Terms & Conditions for ConocoPhillips

 17.6.2. obtain any items, technology, software, or services originating from any country against which any applicable government, including the United States, has imposed comprehensive import sanctions or restrictions.

 17.7.
-Should Contractor act as the agent of Company in connection with any procurement of goods, technology, or services or the management of contractors or suppliers engaged by Company, Contractor shall verify and ensure that the contractors and suppliers contracted or managed by Contractor do not perform any act prohibited by Clauses 17.6.1 and 17.6.2 in connection with the Work.
+Should Contractor act as the agent of Company in connection with any procurement of goods, technology, or services or the management of contractors or suppliers engaged by Company, Contractor shall verify and ensure that the contractors and suppliers contracted or managed by Contractor do not perform any act prohibited by Articles 17.6.1 and 17.6.2 in connection with the Work.

 17.9.
 Company confirms that no item, technology, or software which forms part of the Work received from Contractor is intended to be shipped, either directly or indirectly, to any country, company, or person, or for any end-use, that is prohibited under applicable export control regulations.
-Company shall Indemnify each member of Contractor Group from and against any and all Claims with respect to Company’s breach of its obligations under this Clause 17.9.
+Company shall Indemnify each member of Contractor Group from and against any and all Claims with respect to Company’s breach of its obligations under this Article 17.9.

 18. GOVERNING LAW AND DISPUTE RESOLUTION